luiscoco/Azure_Data_Lake_Gen2/README.md

 ## 2. (Optional) Upgrade and existing Azure StorageAccount to Azure Data Lake Gen2

-As previous requirement to upgrade your storageaccount,
+As previous requirement to upgrade your storageaccount, you have to disable the options soft delete blobs and container

 ![image](https://github.com/luiscoco/Azure_Data_Lake_Gen2/assets/32194879/b24c84f4-3c41-4287-92a8-67df93cf5dc0)